softlab-ntua/pzhelp/Macros.md

 ## PROC

-Declares a procedure, ie. a function that returns no value.
+Declares a procedure, i.e.\ a function that returns no value.

 ```c
 PROC hello_world() {